toddy86/dequincey.blog/_posts/2018-01-01-what-others-think.md

 ---
 layout: post
-title: When did we start giving a shit what others think?
+title: When did we start giving a sh*t what others think?
 categories: thoughts
 ---